-What’s cool about the D1 is that you can simultaneously use it to power your studio monitors and listen with headphones, given it’s RCA analog outs and USB connection.
+- What’s cool about the D1 is that you can simultaneously connect it to speakers and listen with headphones, given its RCA analog outs and USB connection.
 It leaves a tiny footprint on your desk as well.
-Bulky mixers and interfaces need not apply!
-What does an audio interface do?

 Dedicated Gaming Rig

-Because of it’s optical output, you’re able to use it with a PS4 or Xbox as well!
-I heard an immense difference in sound quality vs. just plugging my headphones into the 3.5mm jack on the controller.
+- Because of its optical input, you’re able to use it with a PS4 or Xbox as well.
+I heard a notable difference in sound quality vs. just plugging my headphones into the 3.5mm jack on the controller.
 Dynamics, Soundstage, clarity, and detail are all improved to a startling degree.
 Just watch out for that Super Mutant!
 What is Soundstage?

 FEATURES SCORE: A

-I docked a few points off for lack of listening enhancement features (which we all love), but overall it still gets a solid A.
+I docked a few points off for lack of listening enhancements, but overall it still gets a solid A.

 & Ease of Use

-I would say the D1 is very efficient given it’s ability to power any headphone I’ve thrown at it.
+I would say the D1 is very efficient given its ability to power any headphones I’ve thrown at it.
 Do steer clear of trying to use it with anything over 300 Ohms, but I found it to power an HD600 and 650 with relative ease.

-Even so, I like to keep the volume of the D1 set at around 75%.
+Even so, I like to keep the volume of the D1 set at around 75% or thereabouts.
 I find that it’s plenty.
 It’s super easy to set up too.
 For your PC, just plug that bad boy in via USB.
 No drivers.
 No hassle.
 No headache.
 It’s really that simple.
-My PC recognized it immediately, and yours will too friend.
+My PC recognized it immediately, and yours will too.

 You’re done!
 For Gaming?